whsxzh/XFrame/README.md

-# XFrame
+# XPHP order name is xFrame

-XFrame is a data-oriented programming, very easy to learn php framework, features as follows
+Xphp is a data-oriented programming, very easy to learn php framework, features as follows
 1. easy to learn to get started
 2. powerful
 3. object-oriented